BibliothecaDAO/starknet-indexer/README.md

 This app aims to index all events relevant to the Loot ecosystem running on StarkNet. http://starknet.events/redoc

+### Tech stack

+- Apollo server
+- typescript
+- prisma
+- postgres

 ---

 ## How it works

 1. Poll StarkNet for specific events.
-2. Pipe events into mongodb
+2. Pipe events into postgres
 3. Exposes a graphql endpoint for the client to consume

 ---